 6. Grimoire by She Must Burn

-Grimoire is the first full length album from the UK-based band She Must Burn.
-Throughout the 9 track body of work you’ll hear powerful symphonic black metal.
-I wouldn’t compare it to a band like Cradle of Filth necessarily but the strings, keys, and alternations between painful-sounding screams and the serenading female vocal parts is almost reminiscent of their work.
+Grimoire is the first full-length album from the UK-based band She Must Burn.
+Throughout the 9 track body of work, you’ll hear powerful symphonic black metal.
+I wouldn’t compare it to a band like Cradle of Filth necessarily but the strings, keys, and alternations between painful-sounding screams and the serenading female vocal parts are almost reminiscent of their work.

 She Must Burn far surpassed their first EP release on Grimoire.
 Expect darker-themed lyrics based around a Gothic romance.
 At some points the screamed vocals might remind you of There Is A Hell-era Oli Sykes (in the best way possible).

 Overall, if you’re into a fusion of symphonic, Gothic, metalcore, and black metal elements, you won’t be able to get enough of this album.

 Stand out tracks include “Gloom“, “Victoria“, and “From The Grave“.
 The video below is a short album-sampler to give you an idea of what to expect.

 5. The Great Collapse by Fit For An Autopsy

 To start the list off we have Fit For An Autopsy hailing from New Jersey.
 They’ve been a steady fixture in the metal scene since 2011 and after some lineup changes, I think they’ve found their sweet spot.
 The Great Collapse really sets them apart from other bands playing deathcore in a memorable way.